 Leave a Legacy for Cats

-Throughout your lifetime you’ve made an impact on the people, causes, and cats you care about.
-Making a planned gift means you can continue your support for the ones you love.
+Throughout your lifetime you make an impact on the people, causes, and cats you care about.
+With a planned gift, you can provide lasting support for the ones you love.

 You have many options when it comes to estate planning.
 Your wishes and tax considerations will influence the type of gift you choose.
 An estate planner or tax advisor can help you develop or amend your plans to meet your goals and maximize tax benefits.